Tildes in HTML

 <meta name="robots" content="INDEX, FOLLOW">

-The tildes specified above is ~companyname~ and is used in the title of the page.
-The benefit of this would be being able to use the same HTML page for many reports as the company name can be set when a publication is scheduled.
+The tilde ~companyname~ is used in the page title.
+The benefit is being able to reuse the same HTML page across many reports — the company name can be set when a publication is scheduled.

-The value of this tilde can either be set globally and/or set at the time a publication is scheduled.
+The value can either be set globally and/or set at the time a publication is scheduled.

-For an overview of tildes and how they can be used powerfully click here.
+For an overview of tildes and how they can be used, see the Tildes page.